 MONTEREY AUDUBON SEAWATCH INITIATIVE

-So, finally in 2015, Monterey Audubon recruited and funded the retention of one of America’s top counters, Tony Leukering of Cape May Observatory fame.
-His task: to systematically monitor and count seabirds from the Point, around the clock, for six weeks, from November 1 to December 15.
-We chose these dates for convenience’ sake but happily they coincided with the Pacific Loon’s peak migration period.
+In 2015 Monterey Audubon recruited and funded the retention of one of America’s top bird counters, Tony Leukering of Cape May Observatory fame.
+His task was to systematically monitor and count seabirds from the Point, around the clock, for six weeks, from November 1 to December 15.
+We chose these dates for convenience’s sake, but they coincided nicely with the Pacific loon’s peak migration period.
 Leukering noted roughly a quarter-million loons en route from their Nearctic marshland breeding grounds to coastal and estuarine wintering seas from Central to Baja California.

 Aided by a growing cadre of Audubon volunteer counters, Leukering noticed many other interesting things: dozens of black scoters, brown boobies, a Guadalupe murrelet, and Leach’s storm-petrels, to name a few.
 Our 2016 count, led by Skye Haas of Michigan's Whitefish Point Observatory, recorded even more dazzling rarities, including a Nazca booby and great frigatebird.
 Even more importantly, we were able to confirm the consistent scale of the Pacific Loon migration, as well as year-over-year declines in migratory Surf Scoters.

 The hour in which we now realize the full “Power of the Point” from a scientific and conservation perspective is late.
 The Pacific has already warmed and acidified well above the heady albatross days of Rollo Beck, and it will continue to do so in years ahead.
 The longterm consequences of human influence on marine ecology are unpredictable; even under the best of circumstances, Monterey Audubon’s seawatch experiment—assuming it lasts—will be a "deep dive" into the fluctuations of a “new normal.”